Steel Marking Tools

 Debossed Characters: The size of a debossed character is measured at the point where the bevel of the male die meets the background.

-Straight Logotype Spacing: This spacing is determined in the same manner as the standard type spacing Each character occupies an amount of space equal to the character size.
+Straight logotype spacing is determined in the same manner as the standard type spacing.
+Each character occupies an amount of space equal to the character size.